kiiirtiiii/command-line-todo/README.md

 Use the `del` command to remove a todo item by its number.

+> del 3

 ```
-$ ./todo del 3
 Deleted todo #3
 ```

-Attempting to delete a non-existent todo item should display an error message.
+Attempting to delete a non-existent todo item will display an error message.

+> del 5

 ```
-$ ./todo del 5
 Error: todo #5 does not exist.
 Nothing deleted.
 ```